What are the manifestations of Peyronie’s disease?

 Research is still only in the very early stages.

-What is the treatment protocol for Shockwave Therapy for Peyronie’s disease?
+What is the treatment protocol for SWT for Peyronie’s disease?

 Who will deliver the treatment?

-Dr Rob King himself will be giving the Shockwave Therapy Treatment.
+Dr Rob King himself does the treatment.
 This ensures the best possible outcome for the patient.

 Is the treatment painful?

-The different settings for the delivery of the sound waves are adjusted for each individual patient.
-This ensures the intensity of the treatment is below the patient’s pain threshold.
+The different settings for the delivery of shockwaves are adjusted for each individual patient.
+This ensures the intensity of the treatment is as much as possible below your pain threshold.

-What is the cost of Shockwave Therapy Treatment for Peyronie’s disease?
+What is the cost of SWT for Peyronie’s disease?

-The total cost for the four treatment sessions is $2800.
+The cost for each treatment session is $650.

-Please note that this cost does not include the initial assessment consultation with Dr Rob King – Men’s health physician.
-This important initial assessment will determine whether you are likely to benefit from Shockwave Therapy treatment, and which treatment combination will best suit your personal situation (See ‘What treatments are available for Peyronie’s disease’ above).
+Please note that this cost does not include the initial assessment consultation, which will determine whether you are likely to benefit from SWT.

 How do I get started?